ysyk2021/the-art-of-intention-techniques-for-manifesting-your-dreams-and-personal-growth/src/chapter-1-4.md

-Introduction: How This Book Can Help You Harness the Power of Intention
+How This Book Can Help You Harness the Power of Intention
 =======================================================================

 Intention is a powerful force that can transform our lives and help us achieve our dreams.
 However, many people struggle to set clear intentions and stay focused on their goals.
 This book is designed to help you harness the power of intention and manifest your dreams and personal growth.